 No, there is no memory leak, and it is not using 256 MB of memory.
-For convenience, rpc.statd maps a large amount of memory into its address space.
+For convenience, rpc.statd maps an obscene amount of memory into its address space.
 There is nothing terribly wrong with this from a technical standpoint; it just throws off things like top(1) and ps(1).

-rpc.statd(8) maps its status file (/var/db/statd.status) into its address space; to save worrying about remapping the status file later when it needs to grow, it maps the status file with a generous size.
+rpc.statd(8) maps its status file (resident on /var) into its address space; to save worrying about remapping the status file later when it needs to grow, it maps the status file with a generous size.
+This is very evident from the source code, where one can see that the length argument to mmap(2) is 0x10000000, or one sixteenth of the address space on an IA32, or exactly 256 MB.